trigat/DT_RFID_3D_PRINT/README.md

 # DT RFID 3D PRINT

-## This is an STL for a case that holds the current DT community WI-FI Reader at https://github.com/benbeezy/DTcommunityWIFIreader
+This is an STL for a case that holds the current DT community WI-FI Reader at https://github.com/benbeezy/DTcommunityWIFIreader

-## The lid pushes into the end of the case for a tight seal.
+The lid pushes into the end of the case for a tight seal.
 I've tested this with PCBs created by OSH Park.

-## Tested Cura 5.2.1 settings for Ender 3 printer with wood filament:
+<b>Tested Cura 5.2.1 settings for Ender 3 printer with wood filament:</b>

-### Layer Height: 0.1
+Layer Height: 0.1

 Line Width: 0.4

 Support Interface Line Width: 0.4

-### Wall Line Count: 4
+Wall Line Count: 4
-### Top Surface Skin Layers: 0.4
+Top Surface Skin Layers: 0.4
 ### Top/Bottom Thickness: 0.7
 ### Infill Density: 6.0
 ### Infill Line Distance: 20.0